HumphreyBoaGart/ee-excerpt/README.md

-# Excerpt Plugin (for EE3/EE4)
+# Excerpt Plugin (for EE3)
 Strips tags of whatever is in the tag pair and trunciates the remaining text.
-It's a fork of the [obscenely useful EE2 plugin](https://github.com/thinkclay/ExpressionEngine-Excerpt-Plugin) by [@thinkclay](https://github.com/thinkclay), but heavily modified for EE3/EE4 and PHP 7.
+It's a fork of the [obscenely useful EE2 plugin](https://github.com/thinkclay/ExpressionEngine-Excerpt-Plugin) by [@thinkclay](https://github.com/thinkclay), but heavily modified for EE3 and PHP 7.

 This one also sanitizes tag input through EE's `security->xss_clean()` method and performs stricter validation on parameter values.

+It should be noted that this has been superceded by the [limit modifier](https://docs.expressionengine.com/latest/templates/variable_modifiers.html#limit), making the plugin unnecessary extra overhead for EE4 users.

 ## Usage
 Wrap anything you want to be processed between the tag pairs.
 This will strip out all tags automatically and do a limit on words after.